 Traumatic events or experiences may trigger cyclothymia in some people, such as severe illness or long periods of stress.

 Diagnosis and Tests

-- symptoms are not due to substance abuse or a medical condition
+- Your symptoms aren’t due to substance use or a medical condition.

-In addition, symptoms must cause significant distress or impairment in daily functioning, but cannot be severe enough to meet criteria for either major depressive disorder or bipolar disorder.
+In addition, the symptoms must cause significant distress or impair daily functioning.
+But they can’t be severe enough to meet the criteria for either major depressive disorder or bipolar disorder.

 Management and Treatment

 How is cyclothymia treated?

 Unfortunately, most people who have cyclothymia have symptoms that are mild enough that they don’t seek medical treatment and/or they don’t think they have a medical condition.

 Treatment for cyclothymia usually involves psychotherapy (talk therapy) and medication.

 Psychotherapy is a term for a variety of treatment techniques that aim to help a person identify and change unhealthy emotions, thoughts and behaviors through conversations with a licensed mental health professional.